Euclideon/vaultclient/docs/UserGuide.md

   - If corruption or incomplete data is detected during a conversion this setting will decide wheather the conversion gets cancelled (off) or continues, skipping the corrupted points.
 - Point Resolution [Defaults to 0.01 and then source size]
   - This settting determines the size of the points (in meters) in the pointcloud after conversion.
-  - It will attempt to find a good size based on the source data and can also be set manually by first checking the "Override" checkbox and then typing in the text field
+  - It will attempt to find a good size based on the source data and can also be set manually by first checking the "Override" checkbox and then typing in the text field.
 - SRID [Defaults to 0]
   - The SRID is the Geotagged ID of the GIS zone for the exported model.
   - Usually the source data will have information about what zone the data is stored in, search for "EPSG code" or "SRID code" in the meta data.
-  - If the pre-parse can detect the SRID it will set it here as well and can also be set manually by first checking the "Override" checkbox and then typing in the text field
+  - If the pre-parse can detect the SRID it will set it here as well and can also be set manually by first checking the "Override" checkbox and then typing in the text field.
   - It assumes that the input is already in the correct zone and does not currently do a conversion.
 - Input Files
-  - Expanding this will give you the list of files that will be merged together into the new UDS
+  - Expanding this will give you the list of files that will be merged together into the new UDS.
   - The estimated number of points in each file will be shown.
 During conversion the progress for each file will also be shown.

 - Meta Data